-Capital adequacy under the RBS framework is measured based on requirements which are enshrined in the draft Insurance (Capital Adequacy and Prudential Requirements) draft Regulations 2020.
-The draft requirements are based on the solvency 2 framework of the European Union.
+Capital adequacy under the RBS framework is measured based on requirements which are enshrined in the Insurance (Capital Adequacy and Prudential Requirements) Regulations, 2020.
 Capital required includes amount for: credit risk; market risk; operational risk, concentration risk, liquidity risk and insurance risk which are determined based on specifications set out in the regulations.

-As at 31 December 2020, application of the RBS framework to the entities gave rise to a capital requirement as per the tables below:
+As at 31 December 2021, application of the RBS framework to the Companies gave rise to capital requirements as per the table below: